Jaymangukiya22/Researcher-Profile-Mining-and-Analysis/README.md

 # Researcher-Profile-Mining-and-Analysis
 Deep Learning subject case study

-# Researcher Analysis Tool

 This tool automates the process of analyzing researchers' publications and research themes using Google Scholar data.
+It provides comprehensive analysis of academic profiles, research areas, and publication diversity.

 ## Features